Idaho Digital Access Workbook

 Forming an Action Group

-To form a digital access group, you must identify local community partners interested in enhancing digital inclusion in your community.
+To form a digital access group, you must identify local community partners interested in enhancing digital access in your community.
 Possible group members could include:

 • Local Library Representative(s)